Why Economics at UC Merced?

 - Gain policy experience in the UCDC or UC-Sacramento programs while spending a semester in our state's or nation's capital

 Careers in Economics

 Because students with a degree in economics develop strong analytical and quantitative skills, and the ability to effectively solve complex problems, studying economics is excellent preparation for many careers in business, law, management consulting, education and public service.
 Businesses of all types and sizes, financial institutions, consulting firms, government agencies, nongovernmental organizations, as well as graduate business and law schools actively seek graduates with bachelor’s degrees in economics.
 In addition, many of our students will go on to do graduate study in economics, law, public policy or business.
-For example, Janet Louise Yellen is a well-known and respected American economist.
-She is the Chair of the Board of Governors of the Federal Reserve System, previously serving as Vice Chairwoman from 2010 to 2014.

 Graduates in Economics Will Be Able To: